stefanmos/Sutairu/README.md

 ### Updates:
 - I've spend quite a lot of time on restructuring and indexing
 - Removed external animation librairies
-- Config files has a few new varibles
+- Config files has a few new variables
 - Mixins are separated now
 - Fonts are all changes from em to rem with base as 1px
 - Added styling for Select boxes